 Other types of anxiety disorder symptoms include racing thoughts, muscle tension, irritability, difficulty concentrating, and difficulty sleeping.

-These symptoms often make it challenging to complete everyday tasks and may significantly affect a person’s quality of life.
+These symptoms make it challenging to complete everyday tasks and significantly affect a person’s quality of life.

-It should be noted that the symptoms of anxiety disorders can be physical, mental, or behavioral issues.
+It should be noted that the symptoms of most types of anxiety disorders can be physical, mental, or behavioral issues.

 Mental Symptoms of Anxiety Disorders